 Professional development

-Developing interpersonal skills in areas such as communication, team leadership and presenting can help enhance your interaction with clients.
+You can help enhance your interactions with clients by developing interpersonal skills in areas such as communication, team leadership and presenting.

-Membership of relevant bodies such as The Institution of Analysts and Programmers (IAP) and the BCS (The Chartered Institute for IT) is useful for building up a network of contacts.
+You will need to keep learning throughout your career to keep up to date with new technologies and advances in products and services.
+Membership of relevant bodies such as The Institution of Analysts and Programmers (IAP) and the BCS (The Chartered Institute for IT) is useful for access to events, training, advice and building up a network of contacts.

-Continuing professional development is key throughout your career and you'll need to keep updating and reviewing your skills as new technologies, products and services emerge.
-You could study for a short course or Masters at a university or undertake a practitioner qualification offered by a specialist training provider.
-Useful CPD qualifications include the BCS Practitioner Certificate in Enterprise and Solutions Architecture and Prince2.
+You could study for a short course or Masters at a university, for example, or undertake a practitioner qualification offered by a specialist training provider.
+Useful qualifications include the BCS Practitioner Certificate in Enterprise and Solutions Architecture and Prince2 project management qualifications.

 With experience you could apply for professional registration as a Chartered IT Professional (CITP).